voxpupuli/puppet-icinga2/README.md

 The module has only been tested on [CentOS 6.5](http://www.centos.org/download/) and Ubuntu [12.04](http://releases.ubuntu.com/12.04/) and [14.04](http://releases.ubuntu.com/14.04/).
 Red Hat and other EL derivatives, like Fedora, should work, but have not been tested.

+Currently, this module does not install or configure any web UIs for Icinga 2.
+This module also does not install or configure a mail transfer agent (MTA) to send outgoing alert emails.

+While NRPE is required for Icinga 2 to check non-network-reachble things on client machines (CPU, load average, etc.), this module itself doesn't have any dependencies between the server component (the `icinga2::server` class) and client component (the `icinga2::client` class).
+Either one can be used independently of the other.

 ###Requirements

 For Ubuntu systems, this module requires the [Puppet Labs apt module](https://github.com/puppetlabs/puppetlabs-apt).